AntonTerekhov/OrientDB-PHP/readme.markdown

 Commits a transaction. **Not yet implemented**.

 ### Count ###
-Get count of records in specified cluster.
-Return int or throw an exception.
+Get count of records in cluster specified by clusterName.
+Returns `int` or throws an exception.

     int $db->count(string $clusterName);